 Identity theft can happen to anyone at any time, and often, a victim isn’t even aware until it’s too late.
-Most of us believe we won’t ever become a target since we’re just ‘regular’ people; however, that’s often where the problem starts.
-The fact is, identity thieves cast a wide net to ensnare people in ways they least suspect.
+Believing you’re just not a target is often where the problem starts.
+Just think, in about the same amount of time it would take you to send your grandma a selfie from your vacation, someone intending to steal your identity could get all the information they need.
+The fact is identity thieves cast a wide net to ensnare people in ways they least suspect.
 Filling your tank at the gas station, shopping at the mall, or posting pictures from your vacation online can potentially expose you to having your identity compromised.

-To help us all learn how to better protect ourselves, we spoke with Ranjika Manamperi, a Cybersecurity expert and Director of Corporate Risk and Information Security at Allstate Canada.
+To help us all learn how to better protect ourselves, we spoke with John Pomeroy, Director, Cybersecurity and Compliance at Allstate Canada.

-According to Ranjika, thieves only need one thing in order to steal your identity and create a “new you”– information.
-She explained this information can come in many different shapes and forms, including:
+According to John, someone trying to steal your identity only needs one thing – information.
+They explained this information can come in many different shapes and forms, including: